Facts About The NYC Watershed

 Recreational Opportunities on the NYC Watershed Lands

 The NYC Watershed contains some of the greatest recreational and sporting opportunities in New York State.
 Enjoy the natural environment, delve into history, and enjoy numerous sporting activities, all within minutes of the busy city.
-For more information, visit the Recreational Opportunities in the NYC Watershed page.
+For more information, visit New York City's Watershed Recreation webpage (leaving NYSDEC's webpages).

 Important On-going Initiatives within the New York City Watershed